 Reductions in Workforce

-Employment-related litigation can have a negative effect on your business.
-Taylor Day Law offers a team of highly experienced lawyers dedicated to finding the most cost-effective and efficient solutions for our clients.
-To learn more about our Employment Law practice, we invite you to contact us and schedule an appointment with our legal team.
+Employment-related litigation can hurt your business.
+Taylor Day Law offers a team of highly experienced employment law defense attorneys dedicated to finding the most cost-effective and efficient solutions for our clients.
+For guidance in your employment law case, we invite you to contact us and schedule an appointment with our legal team.
+Just call 904-356-0700 to reach our Jacksonville, FL office.